 What???
 What was that blasphemy at the end?
 Mercy and faithfulness are included in the law?
 But, that means, according to those who attack me for suggesting that the laws are still in effect, if you are faithful and show justice and mercy, then you are a legalist!
 You are trying to work your way to salvation!
 Right?
 Listen to how silly that sounds.
 Yet, Jesus Himself told us to pay attention to what the "legalists" tell us to do, but to do it with faith.
 That means to me that the law still stands, but it is never so rigid as to exclude faith and mercy.
 It's not that we should follow the letter of the law, but the spirit or intent of the law.
 Isn't this a paraphrase of the words of Jesus?
 So, do we do what Jesus said to do, or do we go our own way - again?

-A favorite of Sunday-keeping Christians regarding discussions of the law is Col 2:14
+A favorite of Sunday-keeping Christians regarding discussions of the law is Colossians 2:14

-, where they claim that the law is no longer valid for today's Christian because it was "hung on the cross" with Jesus.
+, where they claim that the law is no longer valid for today's Christian because it was "nailed to the cross" with Jesus.
 The older interpretations have phrased the passage to imply that the law is "done away with".
-This confuses me because that means that God evidently no longer cares about our obedience to Him, yet Paul says differently in the next chapter in Col 3:5-6
+This confuses me because that means that God evidently no longer cares about our obedience to Him, yet Paul says differently in the next chapter in Colossians 3:5-6

 Footnotes: Colossians 3:6 Some early manuscripts coming on those who are disobedient